Pirates vs. Phillies Player Props Betting Odds

 Stott Stats

-- Stott hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .125 with a double, four walks and an RBI.
+- Stott has picked up at least one hit in three straight games.
+In his last five games he is batting .235 with two doubles, four walks and an RBI.

 Stott Recent Games